Wilmington Park: History

+In the second edition of The Great Delaware Sports Book, Doug Gelbert wrote: "Brooks won his first nine professional scraps, eight by knockout, when he was matched with Lee Savold at Wilmington Park.
+Savold was a bruising puncher who had once taken Joe Louis' best blows.
+Newspaper accounts estimated the gate at over 8,000, promoter Bob Carpenter claimed 10,000.
+Whatever, it was Delaware's biggest boxing crowd ever and they saw one of the state's best ever boxing shows.
+Brooks entered the ring a 3-1 underdog and weathered Savold's bombs for five rounds, giving as good as he got.
+But in the 6th round the Wilmington light-heavyweight fell under the onslaught of Savold's withering body punches."

+Savold proceeded to win his next bouts, including a TKO over Knox on December 2, 1941.

 The Philadelphia Stars Negro league baseball team hosted the Newark Eagles at the ballpark on Memorial Day in 1945.

 The University of Delaware Fightin' Blue Hens football team played its home games at the park from 1940 until 1952.
 Delaware had played at Frazer Field in Newark before moving to Wilmington Park midway through the 1940 season.
 Delaware played its first game at Wilmington Park on November 9, 1940, and beat Pennsylvania Military College 14–7.
 While Delaware continued to play occasional games at Frazer Field through the 1946 season, the team played its home games at Wilmington Park until midway through the 1952 season.
 In their last game at the ballpark, Delaware beat Pennsylvania Military College, 43–20.
 Delaware finished the 1952 season at the brand-new Delaware Stadium which returned the team to Newark and the university campus.

 With the primary tenants gone after 1952, debate about what to do with the park was a perennial topic for about the next decade.
 The property was finally sold in February, 1962.
 Later in the year, Wilmington Park and the Drive-In were both demolished to make room for a shopping center.